 Hip replacement surgery is major surgery.
 However, it is often the only way stop pain and allow full activity and movement.
 If you are hesitating getting the surgery due to recent recalls then speak with your doctor and physician about your concerns.

 If you've already undergone hip replacement surgery and you are concerned about the safety of your artificial joint please speak with your doctor immediately.
 If you need surgery to remove the defective part, or if you have already undergone surgery to fix the problem there is a very good chance that you are entitled to join a class action lawsuit.
-Contact your experienced, successful class action attorney at Hupy & Abraham today for your free consultation.
+Contact your experienced, successful class action attorney at Hupy and Abraham today for your free consultation.